-MARIA BALINSKA '82

 Linking local and global news

-A New Jersey native, Maria Balinska '82 spent her childhood in five different countries and came to college with a shortwave radio, listening at night to

-the BBC, Radio Moscow, and Radio Tirana, out of communist Albania.
+A New Jersey native, Maria Balinska '82 spent her childhood in five different countries and came to college with a shortwave radio, listening at night to the BBC, Radio Moscow, and Radio Tirana, out of communist Albania.
 She has long been passionate about world news.
 Eventually she realized

-is editor of Latitude News.

-Readers should think of the site less as being about the foreign and more as being about something '4' in your backyard''' that has international dimensions. her dream of landing a position with the BBC - and spent much of her time there producing internationalaffairs programs for radio.
-Those shows focused on storytelling and getting to the "intersection of the global and the local," she says, by reporting on events and issues in other countries that related to the concerns and daily lives of people in the United Kingdom.
-When Balinska took a break to go to Harvard on a Nieman Fellowship, it became clear to her that there was a lack of that kind of coverage in the United States.
-So Balinska raised funds, moved back to the United States, and in 2011 launched the journalism website Latitude News (latitudenews.com).
-The closing of foreign news bureaus made room for international news coverage in nontraditional ways, she says.
-Traditional news coverage tends to separate international news into STARTING OUT: THEO POPOV '11 Freelance composer in Ne Freelance composer in New York; intern at the American Lyric Theater (ALT), which develops new operas; assistant manager in a rare-coin dealership; math and English teacher for a private school's extracurricular program.
+E.

+MIKE

+STARTING OUT: Theo Popov '11

+Freelance composer in New York; intern at the American Lyric Theater (ALT), which develops new operas;

+assistant manager in a rare-coin dealership; math and English teacher for a private school's extracurricular program.
 Majored in music.

 Composing: "Any aspiring contemporary composer must be flexible and fluent in a variety of styles and genres," says Popov, who broadly describes the music he writes as neo-Romantic.
 His music tends to be melodic and often incorporates world and folk-music traditions.

 New works: Last year, as a resident composer in ALT's development program, Popov wrote a one-act opera loosely based on a Russian fairy tale, which was workshopped at Symphony Space in New York.
 He also wrote the music for a puppet show that premiered at the Intrepid museum in New York, and recently completed a choral work.
 He is working on an orchestral piece.

 Challenges: One is managing time and deadlines and determining how long it will take to create a new piece.
 The other is "the financial challenge of knowing that you won't be able to support yourself with music at least until you build a solid career," says Popov.
-NEWSMAKERS JEFF BEZOS '86, founder and CEO of Amazon, was named the 2012 Businessperson of the Year by Fortune
+Readers should think of the site less as being about the foreign and more as being about something 44 in your backyard 77 that has international dimensions.

+her dream of landing a position with the BBC - and spent much of her time there producing internationalaffairs programs for radio.
+Those shows focused on storytelling and getting to the "intersection of the global and the local," she says, by reporting on events and issues in other countries that related to the concerns and daily lives of people in the United Kingdom.

+When Balinska took a break to go to Harvard on a Nieman Fellowship, it became clear to her that there was a lack of that kind of coverage in the United States.
+So Balinska raised funds, moved back to the United States, and in 2011 launched the journalism website Latitude News (latitudenews.com).
+The closing of foreign news bureaus made room for international news coverage in nontraditional ways, she says.

-magazine, which cited "his penchant for taking risks and disrupting industries." ...
+Traditional news coverage tends to separate international news into magazine, which cited "his penchant for taking risks and disrupting industries." ...
 After more than a year as acting chairman of the Federal Deposit Insurance Corp., MARTIN GRUENBERG '75 was confirmed as chairman by the Senate in November. ...
-Believed to be the first woman rabbi in the United

-MEG GOLDSTEIN FAGAN '76

-Co-founder of a music nonprofit
+Believed to be the first woman rabbi in the United BRIAN SMITH categories such as wars, disasters, and policy, but the Cambridge, Mass.-based Latitude News has a different approach, taking the emphasis off major events and placing it on seemingly more minor but equally relevant stories that U.S. readers can connect with.
+Balinska says readers should think of the site less as being about the foreign and unfamiliar and more as being about something "in your backyard" that has international dimensions.